 Employers and employees are obligated to contribute social security at the rate below:

 From January 01, 2018, the salary base for calculating social security contributions shall include basic salary and fixed allowances (excluding bonus/incentive, innovation bonus, meal allowance, childcare allowance, housing allowance, gasoline allowance, transportation allowance, mobile phone allowances and child support allowance).
-The current cap for salary base for social security contributions are as follows:
+However, this is capped at 20 times of the common basic minimum wage for Social and Medical Insurances contributions, and 20 times the regional minimum wage for Unemployment Insurance contributions.

 According to Article 4 of Decree 191/2013/NĐ-CP, an employer has to contribute trade union at the rate of 2% of employee’s salary (with its cap) regardless of having grassroot trade union or not.